Southwest England Coast Guide

 The southwest coast region is one of the most popular destinations for seaside visits in the UK.
 This arises for two very good reasons, it has some of the best coastline in the country and it also enjoys a warmer climate than many other areas of the country.
 These two factors, coupled with an abundance of accommodation and reasonable transport links ensure that this area is a hot spot for tourists from both the UK and abroad.

 For the purposes of this website we consider the southwest region of Britain to encompass the counties of Devon, Cornwall, Somerset and part of Gloucestershire.
 Starting at Lyme Regis in the east the guide travels westwards towards Lands End at the tip of Cornwall and then moves northwards up the Bristol Channel to end at the old seafaring port of Bristol - see map below.
-To visit southwest seaside resorts, southwest hotels, guest houses and cottages - see the individual resort pages.
+To visit southwest seaside resorts, find southwest hotels, guest houses and cottages and book holidays - see the individual resort pages.

 The UK southwest region is very varied in terms of geography, activities and habitats.
 Ranging from the bustling city and port of Bristol in the north to the secluded, picturesque coves of Cornwall to the rural tranquillity of Devon.
 This variety is what makes the area a magnet for very many of the UK's citizens each year as they are attracted to the regions beaches, coves, harbours, moorland and countryside.
 As well as the many attractive towns and villages which are scattered through out the area.